 Finding the right CTO is like unearthing a gem.
 You will face stiff competition from several companies vying for the same candidate.
 You need to avoid selling yourself short in this scenario.
 Work your salesman skills and woo the candidate into your Firm.
 List out the company’s USPs during the interview process.
 Talk about the different opportunities and benefits that come with the job.
 The more perks, the better!
 Discuss key points like equity distribution and autonomy.
 Talk about all these factors and stress what makes your company better than the rest.

 Being the right cultural fit is invariably the most important factor to look out for in a CTO.
 Having the right technical skills is essential, but so is being able to adapt to the new company culture.
 This is especially important when you are recruiting a person from another country.
 After all, if a person can’t handle diversity and inclusion, other competencies are a waste.
 Moreover, no one wants to work with an unfriendly snob.
 In these matters, different factors come into play—issues related to dialect, having the right knowledge databank to match, emphasis on helping expand a company’s profit margins, and visibility across geographies.
-For example, the technological requirements that a CTO needs to have in a developing economy like India may not be the same as the needs of the same in a developed nation like America.
+For example, the technological requirements that hiring CTO needs to have in a developing economy like India may not be the same as the needs of the same in a developed nation like America.
 Company cultures are different, and a CTO needs to be able to fit within the same—open to adaptability.

 Map the key stakeholders – The Intersection between employers and potential employees